choyingw/GAIS-Net/README.md

 **Advantage:**

-**\+ The first work to directly regress instances from depth maps to advance the multi-modal learning for outdorr scenario.**
+**\+ The first work to directly regress instances from depth maps to advance the multi-modal learning for outdoor scenarios.**

-**\+ High performance and higly modulized.
+**\+ High performance and highly modulized.
 The codes are based on the mask-rcnn benchmark framework.**

 Please visit out [Project site](https://choyingw.github.io/works/GAIS-Net/index.html) for paper and intorduction.